SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/Lab3.md

 ### Task 2: Create API Management Policy and Roles

-In this lab, you'll be setting up API policies, defining roles and subscriptions, and integrating the Azure OpenAI Service API within Azure API Management.
+In this task, you'll be setting up API policies, defining roles and subscriptions, and integrating the Azure OpenAI Service API within Azure API Management.
 It ensures proper authentication, authorization, and operational testing of the API endpoints

 1. In the **miyagi-apim-<inject key="DeploymentID" enableCopy="false"/>** API Management service, from the left navigation pane under **APIs** section select **APIs** **(1)**, click on the **three dots** **(2)** next to miyagi-api, select **Import** **(3)**, and click on **OpenAPI** **(4)**.